 6. 2013 Chevrolet Silverado HD — Large Heavy Duty Pickup

-Remember when Chevy’s slogan was “Like a Rock,” and all of its commercials had these big trucks romping around in a mudpit somewhere outside of Plano, Texas because why the hell not?
+Remember when Chevy’s slogan was “Like a Rock,” and all of its commercials had these big trucks romping around in a mudpit somewhere outside of Plano, Texas?
 That’s basically the mentality that Chevrolet was able to successfully instill in the 2013 edition of the Silverado when in HD form, which is awesome to see considering how much abuse these things see every day on the job.

 7. 2013 Nissan Murano — Midsize SUV

-It may not look as impressive as the newest version (especially when you put snow trax on it), but the previous generation of Nissan Murano was pretty damn bulletproof, and J.D.
+It may not look as impressive as the newest version, but the previous generation of Nissan Murano was bulletproof and J.D.
 Power took note, awarding it high points across the board.
-Sure, it may not have all the styling cues of the new version, or all the fresh tech goodies, but if you see one used for cheap grab it up, because these cars are more stout than a pint of Guinness.
+Sure, it may not have all the styling cues of the latest and greatest, or all the fresh tech goodies, but if you see one used for cheap, grab it up because these cars are more stout than a pint of Guinness.

 8. 2013 Toyota Prius V — Compact Multi-Purpose Vehicle

-Okay, so the latest generation of Prius is going to kick the V’s ass in the handling, performance, tech, and styling departments, thus making it (finally) cool enough to consider as a buying option.
-But when it comes to overall soundness, the old V version was a real crowd pleaser, and remains quite practical, even by today’s standards.
+The latest generation of Prius is going to kick the V’s ass in the handling, performance, tech, and styling departments, thus making it (finally) cool enough to consider as a buying option.
+But when it comes to overall soundness, the old V version was a real crowd pleaser, and remains more practical than even the new liftback.

 9. 2013 Chevy Camaro — Midsize Sporty Car